-When drop off service is contracted, Cincinnati Catering will arrive at the event location approximately one-half hour prior to the designated eating time (unless otherwise arranged).
+When drop-off service is contracted, Cincinnati Catering will arrive at the event location approximately one-half hour prior to the designated eating time (unless otherwise arranged).
 The delivery person will cover the provided buffet table with a disposable paper table cover and arrange your food items on the table.
 All of these foods will come to the client in disposable throwaway aluminum pans.
 Disposable serving utensils are included as well.
-However, there is no way to keep heating the food once our delivery person has left (unless you have your own oven).
+However, there is now way to keep heating the food once our delivery person has left (unless you have your own oven).
 Cincinnati Catering does not leave equipment behind.
 The client does have the option to purchase disposable chafing dishes from Cincinnati Catering (with advance notice) or purchase them at a local party store.

-A drop off service fee and delivery fee usually apply in this instance.
+A drop-off service fee and delivery fee usually apply in this instance.

 When attended service is contracted, Cincinnati Catering will arrive at the event location approximately one hour prior to the designated eating time (unless otherwise arranged).
 The buffet attendant will cover the provided buffet tables (usually 2-8') with white linen tablecloths and black overlays.
 White linen skirting will also be provided on the buffet tables at the Silver, Gold, and Platinum wedding levels of service when there are at least 150 guests.
-Additionally, all of the hot foods will be presented in silver chafing dishes with heat under them.
+Additionally, all hot foods will be presented in silver chafing dishes with heat under them.
 The buffet line will be set up self-serve and guests may serve themselves from either side of the buffet tables assuming space permits.
 The attendant will replenish the buffet line and break it down following the event.

 The buffet attendant / grillperson / carver will be present at the event long enough to feed the guests at one time.
 If additional serving time is desired beyond Cincinnati Catering's standard serving window, additional personnel charges may apply.
 Cincinnati Catering reserves the right to determine the appropriate serving duration based upon the guaranteed number of guests.